elasticio/api-docs/source/includes/_tenants.md

 Responds with the `204 No content` message if the call succeeded (with empty body).

-## Granting Tenant Admin's permissions to the user
+## Granting Tenant Admin's permissions to the User

 > Example Request: